RoBoT095/printnotes/README.md

 <details close>
 <summary>Tap to show/hide the see changes history</summary>

+### (Sept 26, 2024)

+1. Moved android 'allow external storage access' popup check to when selecting folder instead of when listing folder contents
+2. You can now change file name from editor screen
+3. Creating new note immediately opens the note
+4. Added Table of Content for headers, on small display windows its a floating action button in the bottom right corner, on large displays its a side menu on the right if the note contains '# ' anywhere

 ### (Sept 24, 2024)

 1. Removed soft delete and bin expiration time and made permanent delete default option